quintusdias/hdfeos_python_zoo/testing/README.md

     c.InteractiveShellApp.gui = 'qt'
     c.InteractiveShellApp.pylab = 'auto'

-From within ipython then, type
+From the top-level directory of the repository (not the package), fire up ipython and type

     import os, unittest
     suite = unittest.defaultTestLoader.discover(os.getcwd())